talpert022/talpert022.github.io/README.md

 # talpert022.github.io
-An online music rating platform
+An online music rating platform.
+The link to this website is the name of the repository.